Are you ready to save money, prevent food waste, and bring some order to your kitchen? Take the Pantry Challenge.

 Are you interested in eating down the pantry, saving money, and making the most of what you have?
 Here are my best suggestions for getting started:

-1. Read through my archives.
+1. Read through the archives.

 I typically keep a daily diary of how I feed my family of 8 during the challenge as a way of keeping record for myself as well as sharing with others some of the discoveries we make and lessons we learn.